 Cultural Appropriation: Why You Should Be Wary of Some Drum Making Workshops

 In a context where awareness of cultural appropriation is increasingly important, it is crucial to pay particular attention to companies that offer workshops for making cultural objects without a deep understanding of their meaning.
-A worrying example is that of a Quebec company that offers workshops for making drums inspired by Indigenous traditions.
+A troubling example is that of a Quebec company that offers workshops for making drums inspired by Indigenous traditions.

 What is cultural appropriation?

-Cultural appropriation occurs when elements of one culture are taken and used by another culture without proper respect or understanding, often for commercial purposes.
-This can include sacred symbols, spiritual practices, or cultural objects, whose meaning is reduced to a mere consumer product.
+Cultural appropriation occurs when elements of one culture are taken and used by another culture without respect or proper understanding, often for commercial purposes.
+This can include sacred symbols, spiritual practices, or cultural objects whose meaning is reduced to a mere consumer product.

 Risks associated with drum manufacturing workshops